JioJe/comfyui_video_BC/README.md

 These are two custom nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) designed to streamline video workflows: one for batch loading video frames and one for saving image sequences as videos with custom settings.

 ## 🧩 Nodes Included

+NEW
+1. TextBatchLoader
+> Function: Loads all .txt files from a specified folder in batch, outputs a list of text contents and corresponding filenames.
+Ideal for automated batch text processing.
+2. TextBatchIndexer
+> Function: Retrieves the text and filename at a specified index from batch lists.
+Useful for iterating or processing items one by one.
+3. TextBatchSaver
+> Function: Saves a batch of text contents to a target directory, supporting custom filename prefix, separator, zero-padding, extension, encoding, and suffix.
+Can use original filenames or custom naming.
+Outputs the list of saved file paths.
+4. TextBatchReplace
+> Function: Performs multiple keyword replacements on a batch of texts.
+Supports intuitive UI for entering multiple search/replace pairs, enabling efficient batch text modification.

 ### 1. VideoSequenceProcessor
 - Load frames from multiple videos in a directory.